If you cannot access the information on this web page, please contact Housing: firstname.lastname@example.org

 - Contract Cancellation

-Students requesting to cancel their housing contracts must fill out and submit the "Residence Hall Contract Cancellation Request" form to the Cal Housing Assignments Office.
+Students requesting to cancel their housing contracts must fill out and submit a cancellation request within the housing portal.
 Typically, the resident requesting contract cancellation shall continue to be liable for room and board fees until a replacement is found and/or the request is approved by the Assignments Office in writing.

-In order to be considered for a cancellation, students must complete the contract cancellation request form, move all items out of their room, and return their keys to the main desk of their unit/ complex.
+In order to be considered for a cancellation, students must complete the contract cancellation request form on the housing portal, move all items out of their room, and return their keys to the main desk of their unit/ complex.
 Please see the Terms and Conditions of the contract for further information about contract cancellation.

 Students may access the Residence Hall Cancellation Request Form by logging in with their CalnetID at portal.housing.berkeley.edu.
 The form can be found in the "Online Forms" section, linked to at the top left of the page.